Cook County Clerk Office

 Find officiants, accommodations, venues and more by visiting our Illinois LGBT wedding directory: Illinois LGBT Wedding Vendors

-When did Civil Unions in Illinois become Legal?
+When did Same-Sex Marriages in Illinois become Legal?

-Because there is a 24 hour waiting period - the earliest you can have your civil union is June 2, 2011.
+Because there is a 24 hour waiting period - the earliest you can have your Same-Sex Marriage is June 2, 2011.

-A civil union is a legal relationship granted by the state of Illinois.
-Couples who enter into a Civil Union in Illinois are entitled to the same benefits and protections that state law provides to married couples.
+A Same-Sex Marriage is a legal relationship granted by the state of Illinois.
+Couples who enter into a Same-Sex Marriage in Illinois are entitled to the same benefits and protections that state law provides to married couples.

-Where do we get an Illinois Civil Union License?
+Where do we get an Illinois Same-Sex Marriage License?

-Chicago Civil Union Licenses are issued through the Cook County Clerk office.
-You must apply for your Civil Union License in the county where your civil union will be held - list of Illinois county clerk's offices.
+Chicago Same-Sex Marriage Licenses are issued through the Cook County Clerk office.
+You must apply for your Same-Sex Marriage License in the county where your Same-Sex Marriage will be held - list of Illinois county clerk's offices.

-How much does an Illinois Civil Union License Cost?
+How much does an Illinois Same-Sex Marriage License Cost?

 In most counties, the license costs $30.
 Some county offices do not accept all methods of payment - so bring cash with you to the clerk's office.